apache/kvrocks-website/community/vote-a-core-developer.md

 Kvrocks PMC member should be responsible for assessing the contributions of candidates.

-Like many Apache projects, Kvrocks welcome all contributions, including code contributions, blog entries, guides for new users, public speeches, and enhancement of the project in various ways.
+Like many Apache projects, Kvrocks welcome all contributions, including code contributions, documentation improvement, blog entries, guides for new users, public speeches, and enhancement of the project in various ways.

 ## Nominate new committer